dappforce/subsocial-docs/docs/basics/faq/Overview.md

 Because Subsocial is not a social network, but a platform to build social networks on, this is an apples to oranges comparison.
-However, social networks built on top of Subsocial will have numerous advantages compared to Web2 social networks, such as decentralization, censorship resistance, multiple avenues of decentralized monetization (no middle-men to take a cut), and various other benefits of running on a blockchain.
+However, social networks built on top of Subsocial will have numerous advantages compared to Web2 social networks, such as decentralization, censorship resistance, multiple avenues of decentralized monetization (no middle-men charging fees), and various other benefits of running on a blockchain.

 ## What are the benefits of building a community on Subsocial?